 - a.
-It is work that will be self-certified by a registered competent person or certified by a registered third party. - b.
-It is work exempted from the need to notify by regulation 12(6A) of, or Schedule 4 to, the Building Regulations.
+It is work that will be self-certified by a registered competent person or - b.
+It is work exempted from the need to notify by regulation 12(6A) of, or Schedule 4 to the Building Regulations.

 Responsibility for compliance